Design & Technology June 05, 2020

-When investigating the concept of a headless CMS and whether it would be a useful tool for an upcoming project, one may encounter various pros and cons.
-Generally, this doesn’t lead to more clarity when choosing a headless CMS or not.
-Luckily, you can simplify this process by aligning the advantages and drawbacks of a headless CMS and a comparing them with the classic CMS, making your life and final choice a whole lot easier.
+When investigating headless content management systems and whether it’s the right solution for your business, you will undoubtedly encounter various pros and cons.
+You can simplify this process by aligning the advantages and drawbacks of a headless CMS by comparing it with a classic CMS, making the decision process a whole lot easier.

 What is a headless CMS?

-Now you may be asking yourself “If a headless CMS is nothing more than a database, what use do I have from it?
-What is the point?
+Now you may be asking yourself “if a headless CMS is nothing more than a database, what use do I have for it?
 Why not simply have a database?”

 Well, you could, but you would be missing out on some key advantages that a good headless CMS will provide you and your team.